AztecProtocol/docs-2/docs/pages/aztec-nr/language-description/authentication-witness.md

 - Understanding of private and public functions in Aztec
 - Access to the `authwit` library in your contract

-For conceptual background, see [Authentication Witnesses](../../concepts/advanced/authwit.md).
+For conceptual background, see Authentication Witnesses in the concepts section.

 ## Set up the authwit library